Creating a business card design

-- Choose Main layer > select the Placeholder tool in the top menu bar.
-Create a placeholder of the necessary size > left-click on the upload icon inside the placeholder > select an image.
+- Choose the Main layer and select the Placeholder tool in the toolbar.
+Create a placeholder of the necessary size, click the upload icon inside the placeholder, and select an image.

 Instead of showing an empty placeholder, you can place an image that prompts users to select their own image to replace it.
-To do this, we use the stub image button.
-We display the behavior settings of the placeholder and other design elements in detail in this guide.
+To do so, we use the Stub image button.
+You can find more details about changing the behavior of placeholders and other design elements in the next tutorial.

 - Now, let's add some lines to make our business card look more stylish!

-Select the Rectangle Tool on the top toolbar > make a narrow rectangle > use the Alignment buttons on the right toolbar to align the element > choose white for the fill color > click Border and change the width.
+Select the Rectangle Tool on the top toolbar and draw a narrow rectangle.
+Use the Alignment buttons on the right toolbar to align the element.
+Expand Fill color and choose the white color.
+Expand Border and change the border width.

-Right-click on the resulting line > select Duplicate > change the size and color.
+Right-click the resulting line, select Duplicate, and change the size and color.

-To work with lines as a single object, press Ctrl+G or select two lines > right-click > select Group Selection.
+To work with two lines as a single object, press

 Step 3.
 Add text fields and configure options.

 - Let's first add the Company Name text.
-Click the Text tool to add the required text fields.
+Use the Text tool to add the required text fields.

-- Change the text in the special zone placed in Text settings.
-Click Design > configure the required text options, such as a font, size, and color.
+- Change text properties in the Text section od the Design tab: a font, size, and color.

-There are three primary methods for selecting a color: 1) Use the color picker, 2) Adjust the CMYK settings, or 3) Select the available options.
+There are three primary methods for selecting a color: 1) Use the color picker, 2) Adjust the CMYK settings, or 3) Select the available swatches.

-- Repeat the same steps for Full Name, Phone Number, Email, and others.
+- Repeat the previous steps for Full Name, Phone Number, Email, and others.

-- Press ctrl on your keyboard, select the design elements, and align them in the center.
+Ctrlon your keyboard, select the design elements, and align them to the center.